CCT-Dublin/music-player-ca1-aoe/README.md

 * **Shuffle:** The shuffle button ($\shuffle$) randomizes the order in which songs from the playlist are played.
 * **Repeat:** The repeat button ($\repeat$) allows you to loop the current song.
 Toggling this button cycles through repeating the single song or disabling the repeat.
 * **Progress Bar:** The horizontal bar with the current playback time (e.g., `0:08`) and total duration (e.g., `4:44`) allows you to see the current position in the song.
 You can click or drag the indicator on the bar to jump to a specific point in the track.
-* **Volume Control:** The speaker icon ($\volumeup$) and the slider next to it control the volume of the audio output.
+* **Volume Control:** The speaker icon (:loud_sound:) and the slider next to it control the volume of the audio output.
 You can adjust the volume by dragging the slider.
-Clicking the speaker icon will mute or unmute the audio.
+Clicking the speaker icon will mute (:mute:)or unmute the audio.

 ## 2. Playlist Management